Are you looking for extra income but have no idea which is the best option. Here is a list of the top 10 popular part time jobs in Singapore.

 If you know how to sing or can play an instrument, you might want to give teaching a try.
 Other than teaching music lessons, a music teacher is also responsible for the following:

-If you’re a warehouse assistant, your priority is to ensure that all warehouse concerning activities are functioning and running smoothly.
+If you’re a warehouse assistant, your priority is to ensure that all warehouse activities are functioning and running smoothly.

-While duties and training varies depending on your employer, a delivery driver is responsible for transferring goods from one location to another.
+While duties and training vary depending on your employer, a delivery driver is responsible for transferring goods from one location to another.
 The job may also include filling out papers, loading and unloading goods, and talking to customers.

 And the best part of it is you’ll get a chance to rub elbows with the rich and the famous.

-If you want to earn while working from home, you might want to be a part time data entry or administrative clerk.
+If you want to earn while working from home, you might want to be a part-time data entry or administrative clerk.

 You’ll be responsible for entering, updating, and maintaining information in a computer database.
 This database can be as simple as a Google spreadsheet or an online directory.

 Singaporeans usually pass up a job as a cleaner.
 Why?
 Because it comes with small compensation (around SGD 450 – SGD 1500 per month), and the work itself is dirty.
-No wonder, a lot of expats take this part time job.
+No wonder a lot of ex-pats take this part-time job.

 A cleaner’s job scope includes sweeping, mopping, and dusting a house or a hotel room.

-This is ideal if you have a background in primary school education, can speak basic English, and can commit your weekdays.
+It is ideal if you have a background in primary school education, can speak basic English, and can commit your weekdays.

 Acquire industry insights while forging new relationships.
 After all, it’s better to be productive than bum around.

-Do you currently have a part time job?
+Do you currently have a part-time job?
 Share your experience in the comments section!